Blog post

 Employee performance metrics and KPI examples to measure productivity and impact.
 Learn which key performance indicators drive success and how to track them.

-If you want stronger performance reviews and smarter talent decisions, you need employee performance metrics, clear, measurable signals of how work gets done and what impact it creates.
-Well-chosen employee metrics help you clarify expectations, spot strengths and gaps early, reduce bias, and connect work to strategy.
+If you want stronger performance reviews and smarter talent decisions, you need employee KPI examples and performance metrics — clear, measurable signals of how work gets done and what impact it creates.
+These employee KPIs help managers set expectations, measure output, and make fair calibration decisions.
+Performance review questions paired with well-chosen metrics help you clarify expectations, spot strengths and gaps early, reduce bias, and connect work to strategy.

-What Are Employee Performance Metrics and Why Are They Important?
+What Are Employee KPIs and Performance Metrics — And Why They Matter?

 To avoid "measuring for measurement's sake," tie each KPI for employees to a specific behavior or business result, define it precisely (including calculation and data source), and set realistic targets.